akshayranganath/akshayranganath.github.io/_posts/2017-5-25-Markdown-for-notes.md

 ---
 layout: post
-title: Markdown for notes and setting it up on SublimeText2
+title: Better notes with Markdown and SublimeText!
 comment: true
 description: Learn why Markdown is a good for taking notes during trainings and meetings and plugins for Sublime Text2+Markdown integration.
 It's very good for converting to blog posts with Github pages as well.
 ---